PaunCristianaa/proiect-testare-Manuala/README.md

 # Proiect pentru cursul de testare manuala ITF
 <h2> 1.1 Project Objective </h2 >

-   #### The scope of the final project for ITF Manual Testing Course is to use all gained knowledge through the course and apply them in practice,using a live application.
+   #### The scope of the final project for ITF Manula Testing course is to use all gained knowledge throug the course and apply them in practice,using a live application.
+   #### Application under test: